Dragomir1401/BITCOIN-PROOF-OF-WORK/gpu_miner/src/README.txt

     The hash that is first found is: 00000466c22e6ee57f6ec5a8122e67f82a381499a4b3069869819639bb22a2ee The nonce that was found is: 515800
-    The time it took to find the solution is: 0.01 seconds
+    The time it took to find the solution is: under 0.1 seconds

     The results has 5 leading zeros as intended.
 The hash of the content was tested using an online tool and it was correct.
-The time it took to find the solution was very fast, under 0.01 seconds using the cluster.
+The time it took to find the solution was very fast, under 0.1 seconds using the cluster.
+The time results indicate a good choosing of the block size and grid size for the current problem, as each thread only searches for one nonce and computes the sha256 hash of the block content only once.
+The results are consistent with the expected results and the time is consistently under 0.1 seconds.

 -------------------------------------References-----------------------------------------------------------